PR Measurement Myth #1 debunked: There is a silver bullet when it comes to measurement.

 Are you working in these fields and failing to measure and evaluate your contribution regularly?
 Perhaps you’re an organisational decision maker wondering why your Communication/PR department doesn’t present you with monthly reports like every other department.

 Whichever category you fall into, learn how The Communication Dividend can be of use to you.
 This industry-shaping measurement framework, delivers a simple, practical approach and is capable of being applied to any organisation.
 It will mean your Communication/PR department will become more accountable than ever before.

-In my next blog, I’ll be exploring Myth #2: All measures are equal.
+In our next blog, we’ll be exploring PR Measurement Myth #2: All measures are equal.